Parker Pump Station Replacement Project

 AT A GLANCE

 The City broke ground at the project site on January 6, 2023.
 The Parker Pump Station Replacement Project is vital to the City of Coronado's current and future infrastructure and is the largest of 20 pump stations citywide.
-The City is investing $26 million to replace the existing, aging Parker Pump Station with a new pump station.
+The City is investing $32 million to replace the existing, aging Parker Pump Station with a new pump station.
 This critical infrastructure, located at 8th Street and Coronado Avenue, is responsible for collecting stormwater and sanitary sewer flows.
-The new pump station will improve operational efficiency and prevent flooding in homes, and pollution to the ocean.
+The new pump station will improve operational efficiency and resiliency of the system.
 An additional 6,000 square feet of green space will also be added for the neighborhood to enjoy.

 PROJECT UPDATES